NewtonKoh/tp/docs/UserGuide.md

   of the guide that are most relevant to your needs!

 - **Section Headers:** Each major section and sub-section of the guide is clearly labeled with descriptive headers.
-  As you scroll through the document or digital file, these headers will help you quickly identify the content of each section, allowing you to skim and find specific information efficiently.
+  As you scroll through the user guide, these headers will help you quickly identify the content of each section with ease.

 - **Return to Table of Contents Button:**  At the bottom right of each section, you'll find a [:arrow_heading_up:](#table-of-contents) icon.
 Clicking this takes you straight back to the [Table of Contents](#table-of-contents), allowing for quick navigation without scrolling.
-  This handy feature saves time and streamlines your experience with the guide.

 <div markdown = "block" align="right">
 [:arrow_heading_up:](#table-of-contents)